Ivanka Trump says president’s grandkids will determine whether she stays in White House beyond 2020

 Ivanka Trump, President Trump’s daughter and senior adviser, cast doubt in an interview airing Sunday about remaining in the White House if her father is re-elected next year.

-“I am driven, first and foremost, by my kids and their happiness, so that is always going to be my top priority and my decisions will always be flexible enough to ensure that their needs are being considered first and foremost,” Ms. Trump answered in response to a question about whether she plans to remain in her father’s administration.
+“I am driven, first and foremost, by my kids and their happiness, so that is always going to be my top priority and my decisions will always be flexible enough to ensure that their needs are being considered first and foremost,” Ms. Trump answered in response to being asked about whether she plans to remain in her father’s administration.
 “So they will really drive that answer for me.”

 Ms. Trump made the remark in an interview conducted Dec.
 19 by CBS and set to air Sunday on “Face the Nation.”
 An excerpt was released in advance Friday.